>>

 SELECT * FROM testrt;

-Now we'll remove our table from the cluster:
+Now let's remove our table from the cluster:

 ALTER CLUSTER posts DROP testrt;